 There are many signs of pregnancy, like a late period, cramps and tiredness.
 But the only way to know for sure is to take a pregnancy test.
 You can get one at a pharmacy or health clinic.
 They’re most accurate if you take them 10 days after you had sex.

-To get pregnant, a few things need to happen.
+To get pregnant a few things need to happen:

-- You need to have started puberty
+- You’ve started puberty

 If one or more of these hasn’t happened, it’s very unlikely someone is pregnant.